In February, B.C. applied to the Supreme Court to appeal a decision by the B.C. Court of Appeal.Sean Kilpatrick/The Canadian Press

 What to know about DRIPA and why B.C.’s NDP government wants to change the Indigenous rights law

-There are several current cases in courts across the country that revolve around the UN Indigenous rights declaration.
-While B.C. lost at the province’s appeal court, there was a strong dissent among the three judges that heard the case.
-A hearing date has not yet been set and based on recent averages it will likely take place early next year.
-A judgment likely wouldn’t land until later in 2027.
+Several current cases in courts across the country revolve around the UN Indigenous rights declaration.
+While B.C. lost at the province’s appeal court, there was a strong dissent among the three judges who heard the case.

 In B.C.’s appeal application to the Supreme Court, the province argued that “existing case law presents a tangle of unclear and conflicting statements” on the UN declaration.

+Several years ago, the Gitxaala and the Ehattesaht challenged the province’s long-standing mineral rights regime.
 In 2023, the First Nations won at the B.C.
 Supreme Court.
-A judge ruled the mining system violated the Crown’s duty to consult under Section 35 of Canada’s Constitution, the rights of Aboriginal Peoples.
+A judge ruled the mining system violated the Crown’s duty to consult under Section 35 of Canada’s Constitution, the rights of Aboriginal peoples.

 But the judge also ruled that DRIPA did not implement the UN Indigenous rights declaration into B.C. laws.